 Ms Brenda Shanahan, Chair

 Ms Shanahan has a longstanding background in Australian and overseas economies and share markets and is a Fellow of the Institute of Directors.
-She is currently Chair of St. Vincent's Medical Research Institute in Melbourne, a non executive Director of Challenger Ltd., Clinuvel Pharmaceuticals Ltd., Bell Financial Group Ltd and DMP Asset Management Ltd, and a director of the Kimberley Foundation of Australia.
-She has recently been appointed as a member of Swinburne University's Inaugural Industry Research Advisory Committee.
-Brenda is also a former member of the Australian Stock Exchange and Chair of St. Vincent's Health Melbourne Ltd and director of St. Vincent's Health Australia Ltd.
+She is currently a non-executive Director of Phoslock Ltd, Clinuvel Pharmaceuticals Ltd, Bell Financial Group Ltd and DMP Asset Management Ltd, and a Director of the Kimberley Foundation of Australia and the SVI Foundation.
+She has recently been appointed as a member of Swinburne University's Inaugural Research Advisory Committee.
+Brenda is also a former member of the Australian Stock Exchange and Chair of St. Vincent's Health Melbourne Ltd and St. Vincent's Medical Research Institute, and Director of St. Vincent's Health Australia.

 Mr Tony D'Aloisio AM